Differential magnetometry with partially flipped Dicke states: Impossibility of efficient gradient metrology with BECs

+which for the last inequality we considered $N$ spin-$\frac{1}{2}$ particles.
+We can already see the linear dependence on $N$ corresponding to the shot-noise scaling.

-Note that the upper-bound has a $\sigma^2$ prefactor.
-In order to compare it with the results of this work, one should compute $\sigma^2$ for the double well.
-For systems described with Eqs.~\eqref{eq:double-well-hamiltonian}, the size of the system $\sigma^2$ is computed by
+Let us now make a quantitative comparison to the results of this paper.
+Let us consider $\sigma^2$ appearing in the the upper-bound.
+We compute $\sigma^2$ for the double well.
+For systems described with Eqs.~\eqref{eq:double-well-hamiltonian}, the size of the system $\sigma^2$ is given by

-where one can neglect $d^2$ for being embeded into $b_1$, Eq.~\eqref{eq:unknown-parameters}.
-Finally in order to compare upper-bounds between BECs and double-well systems of the same size, one can consider that the achievable precision for the BECs can be written as
+The parameter $d$ is absorbed into $b_1$, see Eq.~\eqref{eq:unknown-parameters}.
+Hence, the achievable precision for the BECs can be written as

 where $N_\rma$ and $N_\rmb$ belong to the double-well system the BEC is compared against.
-Finally for comparing between a BEC and an evenly-split double-well system, we have that $\ivariance{b_1}_{\rm BEC} \leqs N.$
+If we have an evenly split condensate then the bound in Eq.~(\ref{eq:BEC}) becomes